canonical/cloud-init/doc/rtd/howto/debugging.rst

 2. Check the contents of :file:`/run/cloud-init/ds-identify.log`

-   This log file is used by the systemd generator and sets cloud-init to be enabled or disabled.
+   This log file is used when the platform that cloud-init is running on :ref:`is detected<boot-Detect>`.
+This stage enables or disables cloud-init.

 3. Check the status of the services